kenglxn/kenglxn.github.com/_posts/2017-09-12-build-jaxws-wssec-client-with-maven-and-metro.md

 title: Building an executable WS client using maven and metro
 ---

-It's been a while since I meddled in Java, but just recently I was forced to integrate with a WS Security enabled endpoint using [Secure Conversations](http://docs.oasis-open.org/ws-sx/ws-secureconversation/200512/ws-secureconversation-1.3-os.html).
+Recently I was forced to integrate with a WS Security enabled endpoint using [Secure Conversations](http://docs.oasis-open.org/ws-sx/ws-secureconversation/200512/ws-secureconversation-1.3-os.html).
-At present I spend my time programming mostly in Ruby and Javascript, but after spending a couple of days trying to integrate with the WebService I had to throw in the towel.
+The project in question was written in Ruby and Javascript, but after spending a couple of days trying to integrate with the WebService I had to throw in the towel.
 I spent some time using [Savon](https://github.com/savonrb/savon) and [Signer](https://github.com/ebeigarts/signer/) combined with my own implementation of p\_sha1, but that is food for a whole nother blog post.